lruslan/ansible-eos/README.md

 _vars/eos.yml_
 ```
+# configures the username to use with ansible.  this variable is used
+# to configure the working environment on the EOS node
+eos_username: ansible

 # overrides the default working directory and configures for working with
 # an EOS node
 eos_working_dir: "/persist/local/{{ eos_username }}"
 eos_source_dir: "{{ working_dir }}/src"

 # configures the PIP extension name for use with EOS.  this is required
-# for EOS nodes prior to 4.14
+# for EOS nodes prior to 4.14 and should not be changed
 eos_python_pip: python-pip-1.4.1.swix
 ```